vadili/Capstone-Project/README.md

 Docs link: https://docs.google.com/document/d/14sie1bPB0aDJwBRglfbTcDlu8tFEoHv7aqwpb_7YEHM/edit

-Overview:[FindMe is an interactive app designed to bridge the gap between recruiters and college students from underrepresented backgrounds, lesser-known schools, and diverse genders.
+Overview:[TechLink is an interactive app designed to bridge the gap between recruiters and college students from underrepresented backgrounds, lesser-known schools, and diverse genders.
 The app aims to provide these students with access to tech internships that they might not be aware of.
-Unlike typical professional networking platforms, FindMe facilitates direct communication between recruiters and students, ensuring more personalized and effective interactions.]
+Unlike typical professional networking platforms, TechLink facilitates direct communication between recruiters and students, ensuring more personalized and effective interactions.]

 Category:[Social Networking]

-Story:[FindMe allows students to create detailed profiles highlighting their skills, experiences, and career interests.
+Story:[TechLink allows students to create detailed profiles highlighting their skills, experiences, and career interests.
 Recruiters can create profiles showcasing their companies, available positions, and desired candidate qualifications.
-The app's matching algorithm then suggests potential matches, facilitating direct communication between students and recruiters.
+The app's searching capability then suggests potential matches, and the app facilitates direct communication between students and recruiters.
 This process helps students discover opportunities they might not have found on their own and enables recruiters to tap into a diverse talent pool.]

-Market:[FindMe targets college students in tech from underrepresented backgrounds and lesser-known schools, as well as recruiters looking to diversify their talent pools.]
+Market:[TechLink targets college students in tech from underrepresented backgrounds and lesser-known schools, as well as recruiters looking to diversify their talent pools.]

 Habit:[Users are likely to use the app regularly, especially during recruitment seasons.
 Students will frequently check for new opportunities and interactions with recruiters, while recruiters will use the app to discover and connect with potential candidates.]

-Scope:[Initially, FindMe will focus on providing a platform for profile creation and messaging between students and recruiters.
-The scope will include functionalities like login, account creation, profile management, and basic communication features.
-Advanced features like real-time chat with timestamp  and multimedia content sharing.]
+Scope:[TechLink's initial scope will focus on essential features like login, logout, and profile creation.
+These core functionalities will allow users to access the platform, create their profiles, and start building their presence.
+As we move beyond the MVP, we'll introduce more advanced features, such as keyword-based searching and real-time announcement.
+Some stretch goals include 1) real-time private chat, and 2) email subscriptions.
+By focusing on these additional features, we aim to enhance the user experience and provide more value to both students and recruiters on the platform.]

 FindMe Matching System Overview

 FindMe utilizes a machine learning algorithm to facilitate personalized and effective connections between students and recruiters.
 By leveraging comprehensive profiles and detailed questionnaires, the platform ensures that each match is tailored to the specific needs and preferences of both parties.
 Here's an in-depth look at how the system operates:

-Questionnaire-Based Matching:

-Data Collection:

-Student Profiles:
-- Skills (Both hard and soft)
-- Academic achievements (e.g. GPA, major)
-- Career interests
-- Personal Backgrounds
-- Extracurricular activities
-- Previous Internships or projects

-Recruiter Profiles:
-- Company
-- Desired candidate qualifications
-- Company Culture
-- Diversity initiatives

-Matching Criteria and Weighting

-- Skills and Qualifications: The matching algorithm aligns students' hard skills (e.g., technical competencies, software proficiency) and soft skills (e.g., communication, teamwork) with the job requirements specified by recruiters.

-- Experience and Achievements: Factors such as internships, projects, volunteer experiences, and academic achievements are considered to gauge a student's readiness and suitability for specific roles.

-- Cultural and Diversity Fit: The algorithm takes into account preferences related to company culture, values, and diversity initiatives to ensure that students' expectations align with recruiters' offerings.

-Benefits of FindMe's Matching Algorithm

-- Tailored Connections: The detailed profiles and questionnaires ensure that the matches are highly personalized, leading to more meaningful and productive connections between students and recruiters.

-- Enhanced Recruitment Outcomes: By aligning skills, experiences, and cultural fit, the platform increases the likelihood of successful hires and positive recruitment experiences.

-- Support for Diversity Initiatives: FindMe promotes opportunities for underrepresented groups and lesser-known schools, supporting diversity and inclusion within the recruitment process.

-By employing a machine learning algorithm and leveraging detailed data from both students and recruiters, FindMe creates a robust and efficient matching system that benefits all parties involved.

 Product Spec

-User Stories

 User Roles

-Student: A college student in the tech field  from an underrepresented college who is actively seeking internship opportunities .
+Student: A college student in the tech field from an underrepresented college who is actively seeking internship opportunities.

-Recruiter: A person from a company looking for talented students from underrepresented colleges to help diversify his company.
+Recruiter: An industry recruiter from a company looking to hire someone with skill sets and coming from an underrepresented background to diversify the company culture.

 User Personas